Apartment Income REIT (AIRC) to Release Earnings on Monday

-Apartment Income REIT (NYSE:AIRC – Get Rating) will be posting its quarterly earnings results after the market closes on Monday, May 2nd.
+Apartment Income REIT (NYSE:AIRC – Get Rating) will release its earnings data after the market closes on Monday, May 2nd.
 Analysts expect Apartment Income REIT to post earnings of $0.56 per share for the quarter.
-Persons that are interested in participating in the company’s earnings conference call can do so using this link.
+Persons interested in participating in the company’s earnings conference call can do so using this link.

-The company also recently announced a quarterly dividend, which was paid on Friday, February 25th.
-Investors of record on Thursday, February 17th were paid a dividend of $0.45 per share.
+The company also recently declared a quarterly dividend, which was paid on Friday, February 25th.
+Shareholders of record on Thursday, February 17th were given a dividend of $0.45 per share.
+The ex-dividend date of this dividend was Wednesday, February 16th.
+This represents a $1.80 dividend on an annualized basis and a yield of 3.33%.
 This is a boost from Apartment Income REIT’s previous quarterly dividend of $0.44.
-The ex-dividend date of this dividend was Wednesday, February 16th.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 3.33%.
-Apartment Income REIT’s payout ratio is 62.72%.
+Apartment Income REIT’s payout ratio is currently 62.72%.

-Several hedge funds and other institutional investors have recently made changes to their positions in AIRC.
-Morgan Stanley raised its position in shares of Apartment Income REIT by 59.1% during the 2nd quarter.
-Morgan Stanley now owns 563,816 shares of the company’s stock valued at $26,742,000 after buying an additional 209,486 shares in the last quarter.
-Jane Street Group LLC purchased a new stake in shares of Apartment Income REIT during the 3rd quarter valued at about $551,000.
-Cubist Systematic Strategies LLC raised its position in shares of Apartment Income REIT by 313.4% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 50,920 shares of the company’s stock valued at $2,784,000 after buying an additional 38,604 shares in the last quarter.
-Millennium Management LLC raised its position in shares of Apartment Income REIT by 126.1% during the 4th quarter.
-Millennium Management LLC now owns 305,652 shares of the company’s stock valued at $16,710,000 after buying an additional 170,487 shares in the last quarter.
-Finally, Stifel Financial Corp raised its holdings in shares of Apartment Income REIT by 1.4% in the fourth quarter.
-Stifel Financial Corp now owns 32,630 shares of the company’s stock worth $1,784,000 after buying an additional 459 shares during the period.
-Hedge funds and other institutional investors own 98.61% of the company’s stock.
+In related news, CFO Paul Beldin sold 14,500 shares of the stock in a transaction on Friday, March 25th.
+The stock was sold at an average price of $52.84, for a total value of $766,180.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Keith M. Kimmel sold 11,000 shares of the firm’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $52.91, for a total value of $582,010.00.
+The disclosure for this sale can be found here.
+In the last three months, insiders purchased 3,258 shares of company stock worth $170,544 and sold 41,500 shares worth $2,184,830.
+1.06% of the stock is currently owned by company insiders.

-A number of research firms recently weighed in on AIRC.
-Truist Financial lifted their target price on shares of Apartment Income REIT from $56.00 to $59.00 in a research note on Tuesday, January 18th.
-Mizuho lowered their target price on shares of Apartment Income REIT from $62.00 to $59.00 and set a “buy” rating on the stock in a research note on Wednesday, February 16th.
-Zacks Investment Research cut shares of Apartment Income REIT from a “buy” rating to a “hold” rating in a research note on Wednesday, March 23rd.
-Finally, Jefferies Financial Group upgraded shares of Apartment Income REIT from a “hold” rating to a “buy” rating and lifted their target price for the company from $52.00 to $63.00 in a research note on Monday, January 10th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Apartment Income REIT presently has a consensus rating of “Hold” and a consensus price target of $58.33.
+Several institutional investors and hedge funds have recently modified their holdings of AIRC.
+Virtu Financial LLC acquired a new stake in shares of Apartment Income REIT in the 4th quarter worth $306,000.
+Jane Street Group LLC purchased a new position in shares of Apartment Income REIT during the 3rd quarter worth $551,000.
+JustInvest LLC grew its holdings in shares of Apartment Income REIT by 50.8% during the 4th quarter.
+JustInvest LLC now owns 11,328 shares of the company’s stock worth $619,000 after purchasing an additional 3,817 shares during the period.
+Vident Investment Advisory LLC grew its holdings in shares of Apartment Income REIT by 1.9% during the 4th quarter.
+Vident Investment Advisory LLC now owns 21,845 shares of the company’s stock worth $1,195,000 after purchasing an additional 403 shares during the period.
+Finally, Penserra Capital Management LLC grew its holdings in shares of Apartment Income REIT by 3.0% during the 4th quarter.
+Penserra Capital Management LLC now owns 24,310 shares of the company’s stock worth $1,297,000 after purchasing an additional 704 shares during the period.
+98.61% of the stock is owned by institutional investors and hedge funds.

 About Apartment Income REIT (Get Rating)